Nourishing Blood and Supporting Restful Sleep with Gui Pi Tang

 Benefits of Gui Pi Tang

 Curious about trying Gui Pi Tang for yourself?
-Chinese herbs can be very confusing, and not very tasty.
-Pills are easy, but they're not as bio-available as drinkable herbs so they don't work as quickly or as effectively.
-DAO Labs has modernized this incredible formula in Mental Tranquility, complementing the 12 sustainable herbs with black cherry and spice to create a powerful, drinkable version that has customers around the world sleeping peacefully through the night.
+Chinese herbs can be very confusing and not very tasty.
+Pills are easy, but they're not as bio-available as drinkable herbs, so they don't work as quickly or as effectively.
+DAO Labs has modernized this incredible formula in Mental Tranquility, complementing the 12 sustainable herbs with black cherry and spice to create a powerful, drinkable version.
+Many customers use Mental Tranquility as part of their nighttime wellness ritual and say it supports a sense of calm and restfulness.
 We invite you to give it a try!
 Use code SLEEP15 at checkout to save 15% on your first order.

 Receive 15% Off Your Order with Promo Code "SLEEP15"